DanySK/course-laboratory-of-software-systems/slides/content/24-ddd-strategic-patterns/_index.md

 ---

-# SOA and Reactive DDD
+## SOA & Reactive DDD

 <div class='left' style='float:left;width:50%'>

 * How to combine these benefits with DDD?
     * **View your bounded contexts as SOA services, so that you can map high‐level bounded contexts onto low‐level, event‐driven software components**

-* Combining SOA and reactive programming provides the platform to:
+* Combining SOA and reactive programming provides a platform to:
     * align your infrastructure with business priorities
     * deal with scalability and reliability challenges
     * organize your teams by aligning them with bounded contexts to reduce communication overhead